Saturday, May 13, 2017 at 9:30 a.m. in Memorial Stadium

 Doctoral Student Registration

-Doctoral students (PhD, EdD, JSD, DMA and AudD) should register online by April 30.
+The registration deadline for doctoral students (PhD, EdD, JSD, DMA and AudD) was April 30.

 If your NetID is no longer active, register using this link.